rust-lang/rfcs/text/0000-eye-of-sauron.md

 ### Step 3 - Candidate selection

-After adjustments are selected, we select the candidate (for operators, this is trivial, because there is only ever 1 candidate).
+After adjustments are selected, the candidate is selected (for operators, this is trivial, because there is only ever 1 candidate) according to the following rules:

 - If there is exactly 1 candidate, it is selected
 - If there are multiple candidates, but exactly 1 high-priority candidate, it is selected.
 - Otherwise, this is a compilation error.

+### Step 4 - Fixups

 Then following fixups are made.
 They do not affect adjustment or candidate selection.

-### Mutability Fixup
+#### Mutability Fixup

+If we performed a mutable autoref, or are performing overloaded indexing in a mutable context, we need to apply a *mutability fixup* to the adjustments and to other lvalue components on the way.

-If overloaded indexing is used in a mutable context, the `Autoref(Immutable)` adjustment of the LHS is replaced with an `Autoref(Mutable)` adjustment, and the entire chain is required to be consistent with the new mutability (using the `DerefMut` and `IndexMut` traits when needed).
-If they can't be, this is a compilation error.
+This proceeds by replacing immutable borrows in the lvalue path with mutable borrows, and adding `DerefMut` and `IndexMut` trait bounds when appropriate.
+If the trait bounds fail, this is of course a compilation error.

-### Arithmetic Fixup
+#### Arithmetic Fixup

 If an arithmetic operator was used, and both types are integer or float  inference variables, their types are unified as if there existed an impl generic over integer inference variables, e.g.
     ```Rust